 Before we move on to criticize some metrics in the next section, let’s discuss the impact of a feedback culture.
 Suppose an employer doesn’t give weekly/monthly feedback but suddenly shows appreciation at the annual performance review or, conversely, turns it into an opportunity to unload a book of complaints.
 It can be confusing and unsettling for a developer to be in the dark about whether they are doing a good job for an entire year.
 Instead, it’s better to let employees know how they’re progressing, as close to the event as possible.
 When employers adopt a culture of weekly meetings and status reports, then performance reviews do not come as a surprise to both the developer and the employer.

 Feedback culture also allows employers to anticipate a developer’s misunderstanding of company expectations earlier.
 Often, a software engineer’s low performance is related to poor communication — they do not understand management’s expectations.
+Open communication is a key element of employee experience and how committed employees are to their work.
+It’s good to remember that a high-quality employee experience is naturally reflected in an increase in productivity.

 This applies especially to the onboarding period when the developer is figuring out company processes.
 During this period, management should clearly formulate goals and deadlines, and make sure that the developer understands the company’s mission and their area of responsibility.